-That means life insurance policies with critical illness coverage would meet just 20 per cent or so of their needs if such illnesses occur.
+This gap could be a cause of concern, as that means life insurance policies with critical illness coverage would meet just 20 per cent or so of their needs if such illnesses occur.

 LIA advised that people need coverage to provide for family needs during the assumed recovery period of five years for a critical illness or until the insured person can return to work or adjust his lifestyle needs.